The 30 Best Museums In Holland (Suggested By Locals)

 Address: Museumstraat 1, 1071 XX Amsterdam

-However, you can also admire many other (8000) excellent pieces of art, including a beautiful collection of Delft Blue pottery.
+However, you can also admire many other (8000) excellent art pieces, including a beautiful collection of Delft Blue pottery.
 So, if you only have a few days to spend in Amsterdam, do yourself a favor and visit this museum.

 2. Amsterdam, Van Gogh Museum